 Friendships in Taiwan

-Gender in Taiwan
+LGBTQ+ in Taiwan

 Expat women can expect to be safe, treated with respect and earn equal wages in Taiwan.
 On the whole, Taiwanese laws protect women.

-Maternity leave is guaranteed to full-time employees and most reproductive health needs are covered under national health insurance, except for birth control.
+Maternity leave is guaranteed to full-time employees, and most reproductive health needs are covered under national health insurance, except for birth control.
 It is more likely to find women who prefer an independent lifestyle and have chosen not to marry in Taiwan than in many other Asian countries.

 Further reading